kwindla/evals-course-voice/README.md

 ## Bot with open telemetry tracing (Langfuse)

-To add open telemetry tracing, add these lines to the bot and set three environment variables.
+We can add open telemetry tracing with just a few lines of code. `002-bot-otel.py` demonstrates this.

 ```bash
 $ diff 001-bot-simple.py 002-bot-otel.py